-- (4)(a) The USDB shall prepare and present an annual budget to the Board that includes no more than a 5% carryover of any one fund, including reimbursement funds from federal programs. - (b) The five percent carryover prohibition does not apply to funds received under Section 53F-2-404 and Section 12 of the Utah Enabling Act. - (5)(a) The Superintendent shall recover federal reimbursement funds (IDEA and Medicaid) quarterly during the year. - (b) The Superintendent shall identify reimbursement amounts in the current year's budget, but in no event later than the subsequent year's budget. - (6)(a) The USDB shall use the revenue from the federal trust land grant designated for the benefit of the blind and the deaf, solely for the benefit of deaf, blind, and deafblind students. - (b) The recommended or designated use of federal trust land funds is subject to review by the Board.
+- (4)(a) The Superintendent shall recover federal reimbursement funds, (IDEA, and Medicaid quarterly during the year. - (b) The Superintendent shall identify reimbursement amounts in the current year's budget, but in no event later than the subsequent year's budget. - (5)(a) The USDB shall use the revenue from the federal trust land grant designated for the benefit of the blind and the deaf, solely for the benefit of deaf, blind, and deafblind students. - (b) The recommended or designated use of federal trust land funds is subject to review by the Board.